Luke AFB participates in Red Flag 21-2

 |Downloads:

-This work, Luke AFB participates in Red Flag 21-2, by William Lewis, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Luke AFB participates in Red Flag 21-2 [Image 4 of 4], by William Lewis, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT